-- FAIR research outputs will be realised by capturing FAIR metadata, and make them available on an existing portal or metadata catalogue: - For new resources, encourage the use of easy to implement, FAIR and extendable semantic metadata schemes. - For existing resources, if it is not already FAIR, adapt an existing or develop an ETL (extract, transform and load) pipeline that can be deployed and used anywhere. - Establish standards (for instance, vocabularies, metadata schemes, templates, common data models, etc) for integration and interoperability of AMR datasets where domain experts together with data experts identify the requirements and contribute to improving the standardisation and harmonisation of data collection, analysis and interpretation protocols and workflows to enable data comparison from different OH sectors.
-Existing ontologies and standardised vocabularies will be used where available. - Provide research groups with FAIR data-expertise through data stewardship training with data experts and interaction with other relevant existing initiatives on FAIR data. - Provide support to the research community to implement the whole process of FAIRification for their own data with help from the data experts (for instance, through "bring your own data" workshops) and raise awareness on available data platforms, resources and tools for reuse and data sharing. - Facilitate online exposure of FAIR metadata, which expose and describe the data resources in a portal (i.e. metadata catalogue) to make AMR resources findable, and enable their reuse. - Work towards developing (and deploying) a data access facility in the metadata catalogue to facilitate direct access to datasets for data reuse. - Develop of a long-term policy for maintaining and capturing FAIR (meta)data.
+- FAIR research outputs will be realised by capturing FAIR metadata, and make them available on an existing portal or metadata catalogue: - For new resources, encourage the use of easy to implement, FAIR and extendable semantic metadata schemes. - For existing resources, if it is not already FAIR, adapt an existing or develop an ETL (extract, transform and load) pipeline that can be deployed and used anywhere. - Establish standards (for instance, vocabularies, metadata schemes, templates, common data models, etc) for integration and interoperability of AMR datasets.
+Domain experts together with data experts identify the requirements and contribute to the improvement of the standardisation and harmonisation of data collection, analysis and interpretation protocols and workflows to enable data comparison from different OH sectors.
+Existing ontologies and standardised vocabularies will be used where available. - Provide research groups with FAIR data-expertise through data stewardship training with data experts and interaction with other relevant existing initiatives on FAIR data - Provide support to the research community to implement FAIRification of their own data with help from the data experts (for instance, through "bring your own data" workshops) and raise awareness on available data platforms, resources and tools for reuse and data sharing. - Facilitate online exposure of FAIR metadata, which expose and describe the data resources in a portal (i.e. metadata catalogue) to make AMR resources findable, and enable their reuse.

+- Work towards developing (and deploying) a data access facility in the metadata catalogue to facilitate direct access to datasets for data reuse. - Develop of a long-term policy for maintaining and capturing FAIR (meta)data addressing data models, data governance, interoperability requirements.
+Ensure that data is collected and used in accordance with relevant legal and ethical guidelines, and that appropriate safeguards are in place for data exploitation, such as privacy, content and confidentiality, where necessary.

-4.3.3 Exploitation of the (meta)data to support AMR data use and reuse have increased with time, however, available datasets remain underused.
+Exploitation of the (meta)data to support AMR data use and reuse

+One of the current major limitations in conducting effective and efficient research is the difficulty of finding, integrating and reusing data that are necessary to understand, monitor control and prevent AMR.
+Disparate practices in terms of data collection and management also hinders development of strategies and informed decision-making.
+Intention to share and reuse data have increased with time, however, available datasets remain underused.
 Following the work proposed in the first steps of the programme towards interoperability among data sources, the programme will demonstrate how the newly FAIR (meta)data can be (re)used to tackle AMR research, policy or public health questions/issues with a One Health approach.